 Description of service

-All registered NC State students automatically receive University computing accounts.
-At a minimum, students receive Unity computing accounts, which provide access to the resources in the campus-wide academic computing realm and many other computing and online resources.
+All registered NC State students automatically receive university computing accounts.
+At a minimum, each student receives a Unity computing account, which provides access to the resources in the campus-wide academic computing realm and many other computing and online resources.
 Unity computing account privileges include:

-- Unity ID and password, which are required to access NC State password-protected online services and resources;
+- Unity credentials, which are required to access NC State password-protected online services and resources;

 e.g., MyPack Portal, course materials, campus wireless network.